-The opened dialog will help you to select the type of data to be used for the parameter you want.
+A dialog will open to help you select the type of data to be used for the parameter you want.

-Once you selected type, some additional fields may appear.
-For instance Event count requires you to specify event name.
+Once you have selected the parameter type, some additional fields may appear.
+For instance Event count requires you to specify the event name.
 You can see all these requirements in the parameters table above.

-Rich set of parameter types helps you to build many different formulas.
+The extensive list of parameter types helps you build many different formulas.
 In some cases, however, you might want to be more specific about those parameters.
 For instance, you might be interested in only a certain group of users which matches a query.
-This is exactly what parameter filters are for; they allow you to narrow down the search space for user, session and event parameters.
+This is exactly what parameter filters are for: they allow you to narrow down the search space for user, session, and event parameters.

 When you have more than one parameter in a row, you can change the operator between parameters.

 Clicking on the operator icon between parameters will open the menu.
 You can select one of the operators using that menu.

 Unless you group parameters, standard mathematical precedence rules apply.

 In Formulas, grouping is done using parentheses.
 Once you have more than one parameter per line, you can select the opening and closing parentheses to create a group.
 You can start from either the opening one or closing one.